 We ask that you post your event at least 2 weeks in advance.
 And remember, every day is Home Movie Day!
 This year especially we are encouraging events throughout the month of October and beyond.

 Anytime throughout the month of October!
 One thing to keep in mind when you’re scheduling your event is to coordinate your event based on when other cities have scheduled theirs.
 This way, if you’re aiming to attract an audience outside your community you can avoid conflicting with a number of other HMDs.
 Since we are encouraging hosts to celebrate Home Movie Day the entire month of October this year, scheduling overlaps should be easily avoidable.

 This is not a problem if your program is aimed primarily at your local community – but if you are hoping to capture the attention of audiences beyond your city, conflicting events might be an issue for you.
 We suggest checking on the official events page first to see who else has already scheduled their events: https://www.centerforhomemovies.org/events/

-When you are ready to submit information about your event for the public website, go to:
+When you are ready to submit information about your event for the public website, fill out this form.

 It is possible to do Home Movie Day Bingo online?

 Yes!
 Let us introduce you to Home Movie Day Bingo – virtual edition!
 Skip Elsheimer created a simple and free online version of this classic Home Movie Day activity: https://bingobaker.com/play/1120230a2704338d.